OOPA2018/syllabus/README.md

 Computers are provided in the lab.

-## Prerequisites
+## Prerequisites / Warning
 * At least one semester of an undergraduate course dedicated to programming (in any language).
 Understanding of flow control, methods/functions and some basics of data structures.
 This requirement is for both UG students and PGT students from MSc programmes other than MSc Computational Mathematical Finance.

-* This must notbe your first programming course.
+* This must **not be** your first programming course.
 You should have done at least one semester of programming (using Matlab or R to draw some graphs doesn’t count).

+* This course is demanding as:
+** you need to know computational mathematics (nonlinear solvers, numerical integration, Monte-Carlo, finite difference PDE solvers, optimization), it is **assumed** that you know mostof this from your undergraduate studies
+** you need to know or like mathematical finance & derivative pricing ** you need to learn a new programming language – C# ** you will need to a lot of time to work through the assignments

 * Consider [Python Programmin](http://www.drps.ed.ac.uk/18-19/dpt/cxmath11199.htm) or [Scientific Computing](http://www.drps.ed.ac.uk/18-19/dpt/cxmath11198.htm) for a course at a slower pace

+## Learning outcomes
+*

 ## Course Overview